 In my day job I work in banking an d there are a lot of companies that recruit people to mystery shop the major High Street banks.
 You would be required to go into the bank, assess the cleaniness, the amount and availability of staff, the availability of self service machines and you would have to ask a member of staff a question about something specific like bank accounts.
 This kind of mystery shopping visit can pay anything from £10 to £50.

-Hubby and I mainly do fast food mystery shops now as they are easy for us to do around looking after the children.
+Dave and I mainly do fast food mystery shops now as they are easy for us to do around looking after the children.
 For most of these you need to visit a fast food restaurant, buy something and assess the cleaniness of the restaurant and toilets, the quality of the food and the helpfulness of the staff member.
 These visits usually pay for your meal and give you £3-£10 on top.

-Hubby and I also used to mystery shop a major cinema chain.
+Dave and I also used to mystery shop a major cinema chain.
 These were by far my favourite mystery shop!
 We would get to see a movie on opening night, have our tickets paid for, £10 towards snacks and drinks plus we would be paid £10 for going.
 Amazing!

 There are also plenty of restaurant and pub chains looking for mystery shoppers.
 These usually pay for a drink and meal for two but no ‘fee’ on top.
-Hubby and I haven’t ever done these as we can’t really fit it in around our lifestyle.
+Dave and I haven’t ever done these as we can’t really fit it in around our lifestyle.

 Mystery shopping is never going to give a full time income but if you would like to eat out for free and love to receive the best customer service then mystery shopping is a great thing to do.
 Yes, you may receive awful service but you can be sure that the member of staff who served you will never, ever give bad service in the future and the branch/store/outlet you visit will make sure of that – speaking from experience!